golang/proposal/README.md

 1. The proposal author [creates a brief issue](https://golang.org/issue/new) describing the proposal.\
    Note: There is no need for a design document at this point.\
-   Note: A non-proposal issue can be turned into a proposal by simply adding the proposal label.
+   Note: A non-proposal issue can be turned into a proposal by simply adding the proposal label.\
+   Note: [Language changes](#language-changes) should follow a separate [template](go2-language-changes.md)

 2. A discussion on the issue tracker aims to triage the proposal into one of three outcomes:
      - Accept proposal, or